 - 2 Sprigs of Fresh Thyme

-- Heat 1 tbsp of the olive oil over high heat in a frying pan.
+- Heat 1 tablespoon of the olive oil over high heat in a frying pan.
 Sear the beef pieces, on all sides, until browned (approximately 5 minutes each side).
 Place the beef into the slow cooker. *SEE NOTE 2

 - To the same pan, add the remaining olive oil and turn the heat down to medium-low.
 Add the onion and garlic and saute for 1-2 mins.
 Add the carrot and celery and continue to saute for a further 5 minutes.
 Add to the slow cooker *SEE NOTE 3